A BIG thank you to Lexington Law for sponsoring today’s post.

 You can actually get a copy of your credit report for free!
 In fact, you can get a free copy of your credit report every year from the three major credit reporting agencies: Experian, TransUnion, and Equifax.
 Your right to a free credit report every year is actually required by federal law.

 To check your credit as often as possible, simply review one credit report every 4 months.
 For example, check your Experian report in January.
 Next, check your TransUnion report in May.
 And finally, check your Equifax report in September.
-This will help you know what is happening to your credit in as close to real-time as possible without actually paying for a copy of your credit report.
+This will help you know what is happening to your credit in as close to real-time as possible.
+Plus you won’t have to pay for a copy of your credit report.

 To access your free credit report, simply visit AnnualCreditReport.com.